Fashinray/alx-higher_level_programming/0x05-python-exceptions/README.md

-Basic understanding about "EXPECTATION" in PYTHON
+Basic understanding about "EXPECTATION" in PYTHON LANGUAGE